-This tells you the percentage of residents that needed more assistance with activities of daily living over time.
-High levels of needing for assistance with ADL's could indicate the decline of a patient's health.
+This indicates the percent of residents that required additional assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with activities of daily living could be a sign of the deterioration of a resident's health.

 Ability to Keep Residents Mobile

-Measures the percent of long-term patients who were able to retain mobility.
-Many in the industry believe that the ability to move around is critical to residents' mental and physical well-being.
+This metric tracks the percentage of long-term stay residents who were able to retain mobility.
+Some believe that the ability to move around is critical to patients mental and physical health.

 Short-term Care: Rehospitalizations

-In Christ the King Manor, 23.65 Percentage of Residents Rehospitalized
+In Christ the King Manor, 11.87% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Christ the King Manor, 8.84 Percentage of Patients
+In Christ the King Manor, 8.37% of Patients

 Short-term Care: Facilitates Functional Improvement